henrikbostrom/RandomForest/README.md

-<h1>RandomForest</h1> v.
-0.0.9
+<h1>RandomForest v.
+0.0.9</h1>

 Copyright 2016 Henrik Boström

-Implementation of random forests for classification and regression with conformal prediction in Julia (http://julialang.org/).
+Julia (http://julialang.org/) package implementing random forests for classification and regression with conformal prediction.

-There are two basic ways of working with the program:
+There are two basic ways of working with the package:

 - running an experiment with multiple datasets, possibly comparing multiple methods, i.e., random forests with different parameter settings, or